gis-yang/gis-yang.github.io/_pages/Team.md

     excerpt: "Graduate Research Assistant and Remote Sensing Lead"
   - image_path: /assets/images/Melanie.JPG
     title: "Melanie Morales"
     excerpt: "Melanie Morales, originally aspiring to teach at Clovis Community College, discovered her passion for GIS, reshaping her academic path.
 She transferred to San Jose State University, earning a Bachelor's in Geography and an Urban Planning minor.
 Now, she's on track to obtain her Master's in Geography.
-Melanie has balanced education with roles at Mosaic America and within the SJSU Geography Department, serving as both a recruiter and a teaching assistant.
-She cherishes family time, often gathering over home-cooked meals.
-As she nears her Master's completion, Melanie envisions a GIS-driven career and contemplates pursuing a Ph.D. in the future."
+Melanie has balanced education with roles at Mosaic America and within the SJSU Geography Department, serving as both a recruiter and a teaching assistant."

 feature_row_team2:
   - image_path: /assets/images/Xiangyu.jpg